EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 ### Funding

 Manjaro has a controversy with their treasurer.
-A team member had purchased a gaming laptop, and the treasurer asked to clarify this purchase.
+Phillip Muller (Manjaro team lead) had purchased a laptop for €2000, and the treasurer asked to clarify his purchase.
 [This ultimately led to the treasurer being removed.](https://redd.it/hxp3zi) Isn't the whole point of a treasurer to ensure fair and efficient use of donation funds?

 ## Poor QA